Insights

 Posted in: Article

-Read ArticleShould testing for EDS IV be considered in all cases concerning suspicions of non-accidental shaken babies?
+Read ArticleTesting for EDS IV in cases of non-accidental shaken babies

-Richard Wainman, solicitor in our High Wycombe Office, acted on behalf of the child through her Guardian in the case of Buckinghamshire Council Council v Andrews and Stillwell [2017] EWFC B19 which, has opened an important new area of investigation with regard to explaining possible ‘shaken baby’ cases.
-In April 2017, HHJ Venables sitting at […]
+An important new area of investigation has opened with regard to explaining possible ‘shaken baby’ cases.
+Richard Wainman, solicitor in our High Wycombe Office, acted on behalf of the child through her Guardian in the case of Buckinghamshire Council Council v Andrews and Stillwell [2017] EWFC B19.
+Suspicions of Non-Accidental Injury to Infant Child In […]

 Posted in: Case Feed